- General guidelines

 - University Campus Life Program (CLP) groups (CLP designation includes insurance eligibility/certification)

 - Registered Student Organizations (RSOs) who are officially registered with Student Union and Activities (SUA)

 See Student Union and Activities (SUA) policies and procedures for additional details.

 Student Union and Activities (SUA) is a partner with OCM regarding registered student group use of general purpose classrooms.
 SUA will provide guidance, oversight, and where necessary, discipline regarding student group use of classrooms.

 A student group may contact OCM Scheduling Unit directly.

 Any group requesting a 100 seat or greater capacity will be required to sign a license agreement.

-The insurance policy for registered student groups is stated in the SUA documents and in the "Insurance Program for Registered Student Groups at the University of Minnesota".
+The insurance policy for registered student groups is stated in the SUA group insurance requirements.
 SUA will guide, advise and administer this aspect of student group activity, both for yearly and one-time insurance.

 The University of Minnesota does not require general liability insurance for most internal group meetings or events scheduled by Registered Student Organizations.
 Exclusions include activities to which the general public is invited.
 Separate liability insurance will be required for these events.